 Hair Brush with Fame

 The genesis of my narrative began when I spilled my guts to Jill McCorkle day during lunch in my third term at Bennington College, where I earned my MFA.
 Without her incredible support and encouragement, my story would have never been unearthed, fictionalized and put on paper.
-David Gates, my thesis advisor, was kind enough […]
+Dinah Linney, editor-at-large for the LA Review of […]

 It’s exhilarating to have just written the above headline.
 My fingers are even excited.
 I will be teaching High School students at Burr & Burton Academy in Manchester, Vermont, during my upcoming final residency at my beloved Bennington.
 Of course, I’m nervous.
 However, at 57, what better time to jump right in, am I right? […]